-The wireless remote control system is designed to lock or unlock the side doors and back door, from a distance within approximately 1 m (3 ft.) of the vehicle.
+The wireless remote control system is designed to lock or unlock all the doors from a distance within approximately 1 m (3 ft.) of the vehicle.

 When you operate any switch, push it slowly and securely.
 At this time, the indicator light flashes once.